18F/handbook/tools/slack/external-collaboration.md

 All shared channels are treated as [records](../records/), the same as other channels.

-#### Requesting a new shared channel

-When you are interested in a shared channel, please drop into [#admins-slack](https://gsa-tts.slack.com/messages/C02KW46DP) to request it.
-Please specify if you want to use a new channel or want us to share an existing channel.
-Please also give us a heads up before partners send us a sharing request.

 #### Guidance

 When participating in shared channels, please keep in mind: